 PDF & Authentication Servers

-We release Authentication and PDF server updates 24-72 hours earlier than scheduled general and limited releases.
+We release Authentication updates 24-72 hours earlier than scheduled general and limited releases.

-Changes to the PDF and Authentication servers affect both Limited Release and General Release Vaults.
-Find more information about rendition updates on the current general release maintenance page.
+Changes to the Authentication servers affect both Limited Release and General Release Vaults.
+Find more information about rendition updates on the current General and Limited Release notes.

 Q. Who receives the release communications?
-A. Users who have opted-in to the Product Announcements option from User Profile > Notification Emails from Veeva.
-Admin can also set this option for users.
+A. Users who have opted-in to the Product Announcements option from User Profile > Notification and Email Preferences.
+Admins can also set this option for users.

 Q. Who receives the maintenance release communications?
-A. Users who have opted-in to the Service Availability option from User Profile > Notification Emails from Veeva.
-Admin can also set this option for users.
+A. Users who have opted-in to the Service Availability Notifications option from User Profile > Notification and Email Preferences.
+See Changing Your Profile, Password & Notifications for information about subscribing to service notifications.
+Admins can also set this option for users.

 Q. What will happen if a user is logged in at the time the system goes down?
 A. The next time the user performs an action that sends a request to the server, the user sees an error.
-This means unsaved work may be lost, so it is a good idea to save and log off before the release begins.
+This means unsaved work may be lost.
+Any logged in users will receive a notification dialog informing them that the Vault will be unavailable shortly before it goes down.
+It is a good idea to save your work promptly after seeing this notification.

 Q. Can users log in while the system is down?
 A. No, logins are disabled during releases.